Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Pack Hike-Friendly Snacks

-Healthy snacks such as dried fruit, trail mix, granola or nuts & seeds help keep your energy up during your hike.
+Healthy snacks such as dried fruit, trail mix, granola, or nuts & seeds help keep your energy up during your hike.

 Review Pet Regulations Before Arriving